 “These are designed to tackle an account that needs ‘all hands on deck.’
 Peers across different teams (enablement, sales, solution engineers, legal, product marketing, account-based marketing, customer success, and executive sponsors) [work together to think] of any angle we may not have approached yet to ‘save the deal.’"

-“Not only does this hive mind produce ideas for other account deal teams, the specific seller now has a Swiss army knife of support with action items they can immediately take.
+“This hive mind produces ideas for other account deal teams, and the specific seller gains a Swiss army knife of support with action items they can immediately take.
 The innovation and inspiration from these meetings is worth every minute.”

 4. Invest in solving more of your customers’ problems